Insurance agent

 There are actually two types of insurance agents: captive and independent.
 A captive agent works for just one insurance company as either a full-time employee or an independent contractor.
 Captive agents usually get administrative and sales support from the carrier that hires them, but they can’t sell policies from other carriers.
 In fact, they also don’t even have access to other carriers’ information so they can’t give their clients quotes to compare.

-Independent insurance agents can work with more than one insurance carrier.
-Like captive agents, independents sign contracts with carriers, so they also act on behalf of the insurance companies and not the consumer.
+Independent insurance agents can work with more than one insurer.
+Like captive agents, independents sign contracts with carriers, so they also act on behalf of the insurance companies.
 Because they usually contract with multiple carriers, independent agents are better able to offer their clients a choice between policies with different coverage benefits and premiums.

 What is an insurance broker?

 If you’re shopping for insurance, you may have also come across insurance brokers.
-They’re also intermediaries between consumers and carriers, but the difference between insurance agents and brokers is who they work for.
-While agents work on behalf of the insurance carriers they contract with, brokers represent the consumer or business seeking insurance.
+They’re also intermediaries between consumers and carriers, but the difference between insurance agents and brokers is who they represent.
+While agents work on behalf of the insurance companies they contract with, brokers represent the insured, or the consumer or business seeking insurance.
 In fact, brokers owe a fiduciary duty to their clients.

 How do insurance agents make money?

 Both insurance agents and brokers make a living by earning commissions on the policies they sell.
-Unfortunately, this drives up the costs of the insurance.
+Unfortunately, this often drives up the costs of the insurance.
 Think about the commission paid to an agent.
-It might be anywhere from six to 12 percent or more from the carrier which factors that cost into the premium it charges.
+An insurer might pay an agent anywhere from six to 12% – or more, and that factors into the premium it charges.

 Benefits of buying insurance directly from the carrier

 Rather than going through an agent or broker, consumers can buy insurance directly with many carriers.
-And there’s a good reason to do so: cost-savings.
-Insurance carriers don’t have to pay commissions when you buy directly from them, and sometimes they pass that savings on to you.
+And there’s a good reason to do so: cost savings.
+Insurance companies don’t have to pay commissions when you buy directly from them, and sometimes they pass that savings on to you.

-Saving money is certainly the biggest plus to buying policies directly from an insurance carrier.
+Saving money is certainly the biggest plus to buying policies directly from an insurance company.
 But there are other benefits to consider as well, including:

-• Clear intentions: Insurance agents’ commissions vary by carrier and policy, and that gives them an incentive to push certain products.
-If you shop directly with a carrier, you won’t have a representative recommend a policy simply because it improves their compensation.
+• Clear intentions.
+Insurance agents’ commissions vary by carrier and policy, and that can give them an incentive to push certain products.
+If you shop directly with a carrier, you won’t have a representative recommend a policy based on how it affects their compensation.

-Direct-to-consumer options can save you money on your homeowners insurance, but you still want to work with a quality carrier with representatives that can make sure you’re getting the appropriate coverage.
+Direct-to-consumer options can save you money on your homeowners insurance, but you still want to work with a quality carrier with representatives who can make sure you’re getting the appropriate coverage.